wp-plugins/fv-antispam/readme.txt

 * Reliable.
 * Zero false positives.
 * Virtually no CPU server load.
+* Works with the most powerful Wordpress form processor - [Filled In](http://wordpress.org/plugins/filled-in/).

 = How does FV AntiSpam work so well? =